aazaff/teachPaleobiology/LabExercise4.md

 ## Basic similarity indices

-Many ordination techniques are based (either operationally or theoreticall) on the use of **similarity indices**.
+Many ordination techniques are based (either operationally or theoretically) on the use of **similarity indices**.
 Such indices generally range from 0 to 1.
 In a **similarity index**, zero indicates complete dissimilarity and 1 indicates complete similarity.
 In a **dissimilarity** or **distance** index, zero indicates complete similarity and 1 indicates complete dissimilarity.

 #### Problem Set II